mehulghosal/NexGenMath/README.md

 * We wrote our backend with Firebase, also made by Google

 ## Limitations
-* This is both of our's first major exposure to Flutter, so we were uncomfortable to begin with
+* This is both of our first major exposure to Flutter, so we were uncomfortable to begin with
 	* Dart is almost based on Java, but there are enough synactical and logical differences to cause us to stumble about
 	* integrating the backend api and modifying design elements were especially tricky
 * Also, because of time limitations, we could not fully write every lesson plan and come up with all kinds of problems